-Due Diligence Committee means a committee established by Those Charged with Governance of a Client to co-ordinate and assist with the due diligence process to be undertaken by the Client in relation to a Public Document.
+Due Diligence Committee means a committee established by Those Charged with Governance of a Client to co-ordinate and assist with the due diligence process to be undertaken by the Client in relation to a Public Document,

-Due Diligence Planning Memorandum means the document agreed and signed by members of a Due Diligence Committee detailing the due diligence activities and reporting to be undertaken by the Due Diligence Committee and others such as management of the Client and Reporting Persons.
+Due Diligence Planning Memorandum means the document prepared on behalf of the Client and signed by members of the Due Diligence Committee which sets out the due diligence process and reporting responsibilities 6.
 This document also specifies the respective individual and collective responsibilities of the participants in the due diligence process, including those of the members of the Due Diligence Committee.